Ireland

 Travel Guide 2 > Europe > Ireland > Recipes

-Irish Recipes and Cookbooks
+Irish Recipes

 Ireland is well-known for its farming tradition.
 Of course, potatoes are a key ingredient in Irish cooking, and indeed have been a stable ingredient in the Irish diet ever since their introduction in the late 17th century, but many other crops are grown too - including barley and oats.
 Additionally Ireland produces some excellent livestock - in recent years, beef has risen greatly in popularity,, but lamb and pork are both traditionally popular.